Workplace Communication, Certificate

 Program Description

-Communication skills are valued across many industries and are regarded as essential for success in the workplace.
-The certificate program in workplace communication focuses on helping students become more competent communicators across various professional settings, and includes learning how to lead teams and create effective presentations.
-This program complements coursework in many majors by developing the communication skills needed to maximize productivity and satisfaction in professional contexts.
+Communication skills are valued across many industries and regarded as essential for success in the workplace.
+The certificate program in workplace communication focuses on helping students become competent communicators across various professional settings.
+As part of the program, students learn how to lead teams and create effective presentations.
+This program complements coursework in many majors by enabling students to develop the communication skills needed to maximize productivity and satisfaction in professional contexts.

 Program Requirements